Cervical Intraepithelial Neoplasia

-- You have heavy vaginal bleeding (soaking one pad every hour).
+- You have heavy vaginal bleeding (soaking 1 pad every hour).

-- You have yellow or bad smelling discharge from your vagina.
+- You have yellow or foul smelling discharge from your vagina.

-- You have severe stomach pain or vomiting.
+- You have severe abdominal pain or vomiting.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.